joergschwarzwaelder/hhc2020/Additional/Snowball Game.md

 ## Approach 2
 It seems that the secret for the board layout is hidden in the WhitewashCookie.
 So the following steps can be taken to win the game on "impossible":
  - Setup Burp suite to intercept your traffic to the Snowball game
- - Open two browser tabs with the Snowball game start page
+ - Open two browser tabs with the Snowball game start page (to get the achievement the first tab has to be the in-g
  - On tab 1: Start the game on "impossible".
 When you see the HTTP request for establishing the Web Socket, take note of the value of the `WhitewashCookie` like:
 ```
 WhitewashCookie=.eJyVUctugzAQ_BeffVgbcCzOtEqlqoc2NysHK3EaJCARhINV9d9rBkIeSinVSiN7dlizM18sy3e7fNMWJ89S4uypcqV_tf7QnlhqDPG-BArnNR_Zq5rFXk8QI_OYpT9Z-oUVY0392XrY9WOfH5tuVaO5ClrNE2AMjIAyqI2JwSVABVwE7DqEG-FLClN6tYBaQC3ARXgh7hTh-ec6d9W2eOD2fF_nbMqN-Ad7mzhmT8y983rK7fO6F8PVYGUCVMAFUMMuCU6iL6GVIZCucx9SzxFu4iYyQggEw1dtXbGUHQvrXc34cHjJArdsP_fvtmoOZVb7ZmsLN_bfbOmCQkoVJaR1HLHvH9LexR0.X-tZMQ.cIwH76HVoT1cll7VMVZo1Nux3Uk